 What Is a Ground Source Heat Pump?

-The principle behind the functioning of a geothermal heat pump is based on a heat exchange process, where the soil’s accumulated heat is being transferred to the pump.
+The principle behind the functioning of a ground source heat pump is based on a heat exchange process, where the soil’s accumulated heat is being transferred to the pump.
 The solar energy that heats the Earth’s crust is being absorbed by the ground’s upper layer, which most of the time registers constant temperatures, regardless of the weather conditions outside.
-A network of underground pipes collect the soil’s heat, which later through a process of compression, evaporation or condensation is being transferred and released into people’s houses.
+A network of underground pipes collects the soil’s heat, which later through a process of compression, evaporation or condensation is being transferred and released into people’s houses.

 Information About Ground Source Heat Pump Borehole